nomadyus/dotfiles/README.md

 ```
 6. Delete the old commit with `git replace -d OLD_COMMIT_HASH`

 7. Push the changes to origin with `git push --force-with-lease`.
-If there is any issue with the `push` command then you force the update with `git push --force`.
+If there is any issue with the `push` command then you can force the update with `git push --force` instead.